bmFicg/coding/cinder_vc2017x86_precomplib/readme.md

 => download & unzip
 => drag and drop to the existing Cinder folder (e.g CinderDev)
 => in the Windows No file overwrite prompt
-=> Confirm with yes!
+=> Confirm with **yes**!
 ##### It is important that you don't change the path, it shold be: lib > x86 > debug /release folder > v141 > cinder.lib
 > The build on my machine takes up to 1,6Gb.
-I uploading just the Debug/Release libraries make sure you choose the right settings in your Visual Studio Build Configruration
+I uploading just the Debug/Release libraries make sure you choose the right settings in your Visual Studio Build Configuration
 >  ###### DEBUG_ANGLE therefore is not supported
 >  For reason of Githubs upload limitations (25Mb per file) i hosted the files on mediafire
 http://www.mediafire.com/file/5lcmz2p24d778dh/cinder_vc2017x86_precomplib.zip